Numichi/reactive-logger/README.md

 ## Important

-This is just a hobby project driven by my own personal motivation.
+This is just a hobby project driven by self motivation.
 There is no external sponsor behind the project.

 ## What is the source of motivation?